- fussiness and crying

 Dipsogenic Diabetes Insipidus

-This form of the disease caused by damage to the thirst mechanism in the brain (hypothalamus).
+This form of DI is caused by damage to the thirst mechanism in the brain (hypothalamus).
 Drinking too much liquid can cause this condition, as can sarcoidosis (an inflammatory disease) and mental illness.

 Gestagenic Diabetes Insipidus